hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Then, we distribute the production over the day using sunlight intensity approximation (see [this](https://astronomy.stackexchange.com/a/25801) StackExchange answer).
 I.e., we basically estimate the electricity production from the angle of sun rays and the time of the day.

-Off course, we are neglecting many factors such as cloud cover, temperature, etc.
+Off course, we are neglecting many factors such as cloud cover and temperature.
 Time will tell if the approximation is good enough.

 ### Predicting consumption
-When and how much electricity is consumed throughout the day massively influences the optimization results.
+When and how much electricity we consume throughout the day is one of the most important inputs.
 We decided that we will not try to schedule consumption, at least in this version.
 I.e., we will not launch home appliances at specific times, or recommend users to do so.
-We only predict what the consumption will be in each period and optimize power plant settings based on that.
+We only predict what the consumption will be in each period.

 We opted for something simple again.
-The users input estimated total consumption per day, and we distribute it with heuristic weights throughout each day.
+The users input estimated total consumption per day.
+We then spread it throughout the day with heuristic weights.
 We use two sets of weights–one for weekdays and the other for weekends.

 ## Implementation
 ### User interface
-The failure of the scheduler from previous iteration taught us that we need to be more user-friendly.
+The failure of the scheduler taught us that we need to be more user-friendly.
-We increased user-friendliness in two ways: (1) we require very little input from the user, and (2) we provide a simple UI.
+We got there in two ways: (1) we need very little input from the user, and (2) we provide a simple UI.
 The only thing that users need to input is the estimated daily consumption.
-Everything else is calculated for them.
-Furthermore, we will be estimating the consumption in the future, so users won't have to do even that.
+Furthermore, we will be estimating the consumption in the future, so users won't even have to do that.

 As for the UI, we use several HTML pages.